tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the client key exchange and server key exchange messages to send temporary Diffie-Hellman parameters.
-The signature in the certificate verify message (if present) covers the entire handshake up to that point and thus binds the ephemeral DHE keys to the certificate.
+The signature in the certificate verify message (if present) covers the entire handshake up to that point and thus attests the certificate holder's desire to use the the ephemeral DHE keys.

 Peers SHOULD validate each other's public key Y (dh_Ys offered by the server or DH_Yc offered by the client) by ensuring that 1 < Y <